Using Xcode Instruments for C++ CPU profiling

 Opening the Instruments graphical application and visually configuring the profiling target and templates every time is quite cumbersome.
 Before getting deeper, let’s improve our workflow.

-Xcode ships with xctrace
+Xcode ships with xctrace, a command-line

 interface to Instruments that we briefly touched on in a previous